robisonJohn/Community-Table/README.md

   <li>Small businesses will be able to optimize at the margins while also doing the most good for their communities</li>
 </ul>

-To do so, we will rely on the Expected Value - The probability of a given outcome multiplied by the value of this outcome
+<p>To do so, we will rely on the idea of Expected Value, which is the probability of a given outcome multiplied by the value of this outcome.</p>

+<p>A fundamental problem with grocery stores is that they see food pricing in a fundamentally binary nature--either it sells for the price set by the store, or it goes bad.
+Sales and other such discount events are too infrequent and imprecise to have a meaningful impact on supply and demand.</p>

+<p>In particular, food value should not be a discrete value (its static price at sale) but rather a continuous value represented by its expected value.
+In this case, the expected value is equal to the probability the food will sell at any given point in time multiplied by its initial store price.</p>

+<p></p>